jikleon/nlp-project/README.md

 In this modified repository, we have added our implementation of new baselines - **Regenerate Question Evaluation** (Auto-Regeneration) and the script for calculating word-level F1 scores.

 **Prerequisites**
-We use quantize llama2-7b-chat to run the Auto-Regeneration.
+We use quantized llama2-7b-chat to run the Auto-Regeneration.
 Thus, you are required to generate the .guff file by using [**llama.cpp**](https://github.com/ggerganov/llama.cpp).
 You may try another Language Model.

 **New Dependencies for Running Auto-Regeneration**
 ```